p32929/portfolio-v2/README.md

 2. Change the repository name to `https://your-github-username.github.io/` by going into settings
 3. Clone the repository using `git clone YOUR-REPOSITORY-URL`
 4. Modify the variables in `src/Others/GlobalVars.ts` to add your own data and flavors.
-6. To deploy the WebApp, Run this command: `npm run deploy`
+6. To deploy the WebApp, Run: `npm run predeploy` and `npm run deploy`

-Volla!!
+& Volla!!
 Now, you can check your portfolio LIVE version in the `homepage` URL (`https://your-github-username.github.io/`).
 Github may take a while to update the `github page` into your `homepage` URL.

-If the `portfolio` doesn't show ( but shows the readme file as the portfolio, in `https://your-github-username.github.io/` ), check the `settings` of your repository, and change the `source` of the `github pages` to `master` branch.
-If still it doesn't show, feel free to let me know via `Facebook` or `WhatsApp`
+If it still doesn't show, feel free to let me know via `Facebook` or `WhatsApp`

 ## Prerequisites
 You need to have `NodeJS` and `NPM` installed in your computer.